iksnae/actual-intelligence/book/en/chapter-01/03-how-modern-ai-tools-work.md

 ## The Probability Generator

-When ChatGPT generates text, it's essentially making a series of word choices based on probability.
+When ChatGPT generates text, it's essentially making a series of word choices based on probability, like guessing the next note in a melody.
 For each position in a sentence, it calculates which word is most likely to come next, given the preceding words and the overall context.

 Imagine a game where you start a sentence, and someone has to guess what word comes next: